Between Sheets and Words

 She leaned in.

-Clara felt the weight of her body against his before she even realized she had moved.
+Clara felt the weight of her own body against his before she even realized she had moved.
 The air between them thickened, dense as the storm’s humidity, and for a second, neither of them breathed.
 Then Rafael’s lips found hers, not with the urgency of a desperate man, but with the slowness of someone who knew time now belonged to them.
 It was a kiss that started soft, almost shy, as if he still doubted she would let him continue.
 But Clara didn’t push him away.
-Instead, her hands rose to his shoulders, gripping the wet fabric of his shirt, pulling him closer, as if she could fuse their bodies right there, on the threshold.
+Instead, her hands rose to his shoulders, gripping the damp fabric of his shirt, pulling him closer, as if she could fuse their bodies right there, on the threshold.

 — You’re trembling — he murmured.